shore-gmbh/extep/README.md

 ### `Extep.run/2`

-Runs a checker function:
-The function must have one of the following returns:
+Runs a checker function that must return one of the following:

 - `:ok`: Continues the pipeline
 - `{:ok, value}`: Continues the pipeline